-These Studies Prove That Formula-Fed Babies Will Be Just Fine & Moms Should Do What's Best For Them
+These Studies Prove Babies Who Are Formula-Fed Will Be Just Fine

 So many moms want to give their kids the healthiest, most nutritious diets throughout their entire childhoods — starting from the moment they're born.
 And medical professionals and much of the available literature about the ongoing breastfeeding vs. formula debate definitely tend to lead new moms to believe that breastfeeding helps pave the way for optimum health outcomes for their little ones.
 But a spate of studies on formula-fed babies show that moms should consider professional advice and viewpoints, but ultimately do what's best for themselves and their families.
 After all, the barriers to breastfeeding are formidable: Some moms are separated from their babies when they go back to work and don't have the time or the space to pump; others have physical impediments.
 The list goes on.